AliciaFalconCaro/DA-BesselApproachforContinuousMotorDetection/README.md

   - Example with Dataset 2 [4] as described in the paper for the recognition of 4 sub-gestures, when the Bessel function dictionary is the same size as the total number of sub-gestures.

 Steps to follow:
-  1. Download and add the MVGC Toolbox [2] to your MATLAB Path.
+  1. Download and add the MVGC Toolbox [2] to your MATLAB Path and initialize the Toolbox.
+  2. Add all the provided files to your MATLAB Path.
-  2. Dowload and add the respective Dataset to your MATLAB Path.
+  3. Dowload and add the respective Dataset to your MATLAB Path.
-  3. Run the script associated with your desired example.
+  4. Run the script associated with your desired example.

 ---